Average Web Application Penetration Testing Salary [Updated 2021]

 Based upon these numbers, the average salary for a Web Applications Pen Tester is $157,400.00.
 From this data, the highest salaries have an interesting geographic spread.

 Even more interesting is that Hawaii also has a high salary level as well for Web Application Pen Testers.
-It appears that a vast majority of these jobs are located on the coastal cities.
+It appears that a vast majority of these jobs are located in coastal cities.
 It is not surprising to see California pay out some of the higher salaries.

 Dallas has a fairly high salary level, but this is not too surprising as Texas is currently in a technological growth mode.
 It looks like that California and Texas will be the “hot” geographic segments for obtaining a position as a Web Application Pen Tester.